gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 - Select the reprojected land cover layer as an input layer
 - Select study area admin as a mask layer layer (Ben Cat District boundary data in this case study)
-- Select the options crop the extent of the target dataset to the extent of the cutline and keep resolution of output raster.
+- Select the options, crop the extent of the target dataset to the extent of the cutline, and keep the resolution of the output raster.
 - Define the output file path in Clipped (mask)
 - Run the tool
-- The final properties of land cover map of this case study are as follows:
+- The final properties of the land cover map of this case study are as follows:
     No of classes: 4
     Pixel size:25, - 25
     Columns: